 U.S. armed forces have developed programs to help prevent the spread of WMD, to deter or prevent their use, and to protect against their effects.
 Defense cooperation and arms transfers to U.S. allies can ease concerns about security that can lead them to consider acquiring WMD, and also signal potential adversaries that acquisition or use of WMD may evoke a strong military response.
 U.S. conventional and nuclear military capabilities and the threat of retaliation help deter WMD attacks against U.S. forces, territory, or allies.
 Counterproliferation capabilities have been expanded in recent years to include more advanced "passive" and "active" defense measures.
 Passive counterproliferation tools include protective gear such as gas masks and detectors to warn of the presence of WMD.
 Active measures include missile defenses to protect U.S. territory, forces, and allies; precision-guided penetrating munitions and special operation forces to attack WMD installations; and intelligence gathering and processing capabilities.
-Intelligence is a particularly critical element of U.S. nonproliferation efforts, without which many policy options would not be possible.
+Intelligence is crucial to U.S. nonproliferation efforts, particularly in helping shape policy options.
 Intelligence agencies track foreign WMD programs, monitor treaty compliance, and attempt to detect transfers of WMD goods and technology.
-The U.S. cooperates with certain allies to prepare for possible counterproliferation actions.
+The United States cooperates with certain allies to prepare for possible counterproliferation actions.
 Although counterproliferation has emerged as a main pillar of the Bush administration strategy to combat WMD, political and technical hurdles (hidden underground bunkers, locations near civilians, etc.) tend to make counterproliferation a last resort, after other options have failed.

 One tool of counterproliferation that the Bush Administration has highlighted has been interdiction of WMD-related equipment shipments at sea, on land, and by air.
 President Bush announced the Proliferation Security Initiative (PSI) on May 31, 2003.
-PSI, described as an activity rather than an organization, aims to better coordinate states' efforts to interdict such illicit shipments, based on existing legal authorities.
-More than 60 countries have expressed interest in cooperating in PSI.
+PSI, described as an activity rather than an organization, aims to better coordinate states' efforts to interdict such illicit shipments, based on existing legal authorities.3 More than 70 countries have expressed interest in cooperating in PSI.